Duck Duck Goose, Lace Baby Hoodie

 The instructions for the hood is written.

 You may choose to work either from the written directions or from the charts, or cross reference between the two styles.
-As the entire pattern is also written out it is a bit long.

 Key sections to print are identified on the cover page so that you only need print the necessary pages.